weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-openai.md

 ## In short

-* The Generative OpenAI module is a Weaviate module for generating responses based on the data stored in your Weaviate instance.
+* The Generative OpenAI (`generative-openai`) module is a Weaviate module for generating responses based on the data stored in your Weaviate instance.
 * The module can generate a response for each returned object or a single response for a group of objects.
 * The module adds an `generate {}` parameter to the GraphQL `_additional {}` property of the `Get {}` queries
 * Added in Weaviate `v1.17.3`

 ## Introduction

-​The Generative OpenAI module is a Weaviate module for generating data based on responses stored in Weaviate.
+`generative-openai` is a Weaviate module for generating data based on responses stored in Weaviate.

 The module works in two steps:
 1. (Weaviate) Run a search query in Weaviate to find relevant objects.